MeganEDuffy/2017-etnp/data/README.md

 ## ETNP 2017 and MED4 data

-### All RAW data are Thermo RAW files from the QExactive
+### Most RAW data are Thermo RAW files from the QExactive

+- There are some Waters .raw files from the Keil lab QTof, but I don't use these data in the paper

 ### Dates that samples were run on the UW Proteomics Resource Center instrument: